MellowYarker/CryptoNotifier/README.md

   3. Press command + spacebar
     * Type `terminal` and press enter.

-  4. In terminal, type `cd ` (with a space after, so "cd "), go back to finder and drag the `install` folder into the terminal.
+  4. In the terminal, type `cd ` (with a space after, so "cd "), go back to finder and drag the `install` folder into the terminal.

   ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/finder_terminal.png "Finder and Terminal")